Priyanshu19Mishra/Portfolio-Design-/README.md

-## Welcome to the Portfolio Design of the Portfolio Page
+## Welcome to the Portfolio Design

 An integration of CSS, JS and  HTML for creating an interactive portfolio page.